 Good practices observed

-• Encouraging decision makers to adopt a principle-based approach..
+• Encourage decision makers to adopt a principle-based approach.

-• This may involve considering the plausibility, foreseeability, and reasonableness of the application.
+• A principle-based approach could consider the plausibility, foreseeability, and reasonableness of the application.

-• It may also include embedding a decision-making tool that can be used by decision makers to reflect on and consider the appropriateness of the exercise of their discretion.
+• A principle-based approach could also use a decision-making tool that requires decision makers to reflect on and consider the appropriateness of their decision.

 Example 1: Modified extract from decision guidance document - the ‘SELF test’